 Management of the disease

-Febrile gastroenteritis due to Listeria monocytogenes is self-limited, with a typical duration of less than 2 days; hence in most instances antimicrobial treatment is not warranted.
-Nevertheless, antibiotics should be introduced as early as possible in the cases of bacteremia as disease can be severe with high mortality rates.
+Febrile gastroenteritis due to Listeria monocytogenes is self-limited, with a typical duration of fewer than 2 days; hence in most instances, antimicrobial treatment is not warranted.
+Nevertheless, antibiotics should be introduced as early as possible in cases of bacteremia as the disease can be severe with high mortality rates.

 Based on in vitro susceptibility testing, animal studies and case reports, ampicillin and penicillin (often in combination with gentamicin) represent first-line therapy of invasive listeriosis, especially in patients older than 50.
-In immunocompromised individuals the addition of rifampicin helps to eradicate the remaining bacteria and cure infection.
+In immunocompromised individuals, the addition of rifampicin helps to eradicate the remaining bacteria and cure the infection.

-Clinically significant antimicrobial resistance isolates of Listeria monocytogenes has not been encountered, but vigilance is warranted.
-Several research groups have identified putative genetic loci that may regulate tolerance to bacteriocins, ampicillin and penicillin, and transfer of resistance from enterococci has been documented.
+Clinically significant antimicrobial resistance isolates of Listeria monocytogenes have not been encountered, but vigilance is warranted.
+Several research groups have identified putative genetic loci that may regulate tolerance to bacteriocins, ampicillin, and penicillin, and the transfer of resistance from enterococci has been documented.